deco3500-2017/SuzukiSwifts/README.md

 - Conducted one last user test to make sure that there are no major issues.
 - Fixed the functional issue found from the user test conducted before the showcase.
 (Autocorrection stopped the message from getting posted on the chat)
 - Contributed to the kickstarter video creation with Jack and Vinnie.
-- Helped with the original Poster design.
-- Wrote the whole content for the each section of the poster.(before it gets edited)
+- Drafted original content for poster before Lars rewrote.
 - Prepared for the showcase with Vinnie and Jack. (printing Poster and brochures, final edition to the kickstarter video etc.)

 **Rohnil:**